Death anxiety: Predatory death anxiety

+People experience death anxiety both consciously and unconsciously.
+Concerns about death play a significant role in the development of many emotional dysfunctions.
 Predatory death anxiety arises from the fear of being harmed.
 It is the oldest and most basic form of death anxiety, with origins in the first unicellular organisms' set of adaptive resources.
 Unicellular organisms have receptors that have evolved to react to external dangers, along with self-protective, responsive mechanisms made to increase the likelihood of survival in the face of chemical and physical forms of attack or danger.
 In humans, predatory death anxiety is evoked by a variety of dangerous situations that put one at risk or threaten one's survival.
 Predatory death anxiety mobilizes an individual's adaptive resources and leads to a fight-or-flight response, consisting of active efforts to combat the danger or attempts to escape the threatening situation.

-Predation or predator
+Predation or predator death anxiety

 Predation or predator death anxiety is a form that arises when an individual harms another, physically and/or mentally.
 This form of death anxiety is often accompanied by unconscious guilt.
+In Freudian theory, unconscious guilt is genetically embedded into people from their prehistory, religious upbringing, ancestral religious affiliation, and a person's personal ethics.
+The unconscious sense of guilt and its effects are not truly unconscious.
+The idea or impulse that has undergone repression creates a rising feeling of guilt due to disproportionate feelings.
 This guilt, in turn, motivates and encourages a variety of self-made decisions and actions by the perpetrator of harm to others.